 SUPPORT FOR THE FOCUS AREAS THROUGH COMMUNITIES OF PRACTICE

 BRIDGE runs over twenty different CoPs both nationally and provincially.
 While most CoPs fall naturally into specific focus areas, some cut across different sectors.
 The Monitoring and Evaluation (M&E) CoP, for example, addresses M&E approaches and tools that could relate to projects in any of the four focus areas; and, while the Maths and Science CoP falls under Learner Support, many of the debates on these subjects spill over into other focus areas.
-Another example of a major cross-cutting theme is Information Communication Technology (ICT).
-Advances in ICT have dramatically changed the learning and teaching process; the many dimensions to using technology in education play out in all subject disciplines and stages of the education process, making this field a key theme across all four focus areas.
+Another example is Information Communication Technology (ICT).
+Advances in ICT have dramatically changed the learning and teaching process; the many dimensions to using technology in education play out in all subject disciplines and stages of the education process, making this field a theme across all our focus areas.

 BRIDGE also partners with a range of organisations to run communities of practice in the context of specific interventions.

-To find out more about what communities of practice do, go to COMMUNITIES OF PRACTICE on the main menu and read the overview.
+To find out more about BRIDGE communities of practice and what they do, go to COMMUNITIES OF PRACTICE on the main menu and read the overview.
 Then you can link to and explore whichever focus areas and communities of practice interest you.